odysseyindia/odyssey-tours/content/english/destinations/india/regions/kolkata-orissa-and-the-northeast/colonial-bengal/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/west-bengal/cities/murshidabad/excursions/morning-heritage-walk-of-murshidabad/
+        title: Morning heritage walk of Murshidabad
         content: >-
           Murshidabad is replete with history and the abandoned mosques, riverside mansions, grand tombs and crumbling palaces tell the story of an undivided Bengal.
-You explore Murshidabad on a heritage walk that includes the imposing Hazarduari Palace, neighbouring Imambara, 17th century Jahankosha Canon, the 200 year old palace of wealthy financier Jagat Seth, Katra Mosque, Khoshbagh gardens and Kathgola, the home of a rich Jain merchant.
+You explore Murshidabad on a heritage walk that includes the imposing Hazarduari Palace, the neighbouring Imambara, 17th century Jahankosha Canon, the 200 year old palace of wealthy financier Jagat Seth, Katra Mosque, Khoshbagh gardens and Kathgola, the home of a rich Jain merchant.

-          The afternoon is at leisure to relax around the hotel, or book one of the many activities available.
+          The afternoon is at leisure to relax around the hotel, or book one of the many activities available at the hotel.
         date: ''
         etd: ''
         duration: ''